 As Steve’s superannuation funds weren’t doing so well, he decided to give this new investment opportunity a try.
-He did not see the need to discuss the investment opportunities with anyone else.
+He did not think about discussing the investment opportunities with anyone else.

-Over the next 12 months, Steve made a number of transfers to the fraudsters, initially starting with $10,000.
+Over the next 12 months, Steve made a number of transfers to the 'investment professionals', initially starting with $10 000.
 He was referred to a very professional looking website and set up a login account, which showed his money increasing in value as the market ‘went up’.
-Overall, Steve sent $200,000.
+Confident the system was working, he invested more money.
+Overall, Steve sent $200 000.

-He only realised that the investments were fraudulent when the website went down and he could no longer access his account or contact the offshore group by phone.
+He only realised that the investment scheme was a scam when the website went down and he could no longer access his account or contact the offshore group by phone.

-He then did some research and discovered that the company was fake but he was too embarrassed to tell anyone or report it to police.
+He then did some research and discovered the company was fake and not registered with the Australian Securities Investment Commission (ASIC) but he was too embarrassed to tell anyone or report it to police.
 He was contacted by police after they discovered his name on bank transfers made to known fraudsters.

 Since learning of the fraud, Steve has been contacted again by criminals, with offers to help him get his money back from the original investment.
 This time Steve contacted police, who explained this was a ‘secondary fraud’ and warned him to expect more calls like this as his name was most likely passed on to other criminals.